Lameck-22/tembo_hotel_operational_analysis/README.md

 The CSV file had ~285 rows of hotel booking records.
 This was real-world style data - it had many problems that was found and fix before any analysis begun.

+### Important Stages
+*__Step 1__*
+- The csv file was imported into a __postgreSQL__ database
+- In the postgreSQL database - The data was cleaned to ensure consistent values in each of the columns
+- After cleaning I did some analysis in postgreSQL and created __views__ which can be used by the powerbi analyst to load the data

+*__Step 2__*
+- Loaded the data in PoweBi by connecting it to the PostgreSQL database
+- Connected the PowerBi with the database and loadd the views which could then be used for analysis and draw insights

 #### Analysis Queries
 Business questions:
 1. Revenue analysis: Total revenue by month, by room type, by payment method